wska/Katakoda-scenarios/add-login-to-python-flask-app-using-keycloak/step6.md

 # Creating the Keycloak user

 Next, we will create a user.
-To your left, you can see two "Submenus".
-Click on the "User" on the lower one.
+To your left, you can see two submenus.
+Click on the *Users* on the lower one.
 This puts you on the `Lookup` tab.
 On the corner to your right you will se the button **add user**.
 Go ahead and click it.

 <img src="https://github.com/wska/katacoda-scenarios/blob/main/add-login-to-python-flask-app-using-keycloak/img/3.png?raw=true" width="500">